Mieczysław Halka-Ledóchowski

-Mieczysław Halka-Ledóchowski (IPA: /mʲɛˈtʂɨswaf ˈxalka lɛduˈxɔfski/), (29 October 1822 – 22 July 1902) was born in Górki (near Sandomierz) in Russian controlled Congress Poland to Count Josef Ledóchowski and Maria Zakrzewska.
+Mieczysław Halka-Ledóchowski (IPA: /mʲɛˈtʂɨswaf ˈxalka lɛduˈxɔfski/; 29 October 1822 – 22 July 1902) was a Polish Roman Catholic cardinal-priest.
+He was born in Górki in Russian-controlled Congress Poland to Count Josef Ledóchowski and Maria Zakrzewska.
 He was uncle to Saint Ursula Ledóchowska, the Blessed Maria Teresia (Theresa) Ledóchowska and Father Włodzimierz Ledóchowski, General Superior of the Society of Jesus.

 Early life

 Born 29 October 1822, he was named after Mieszko I, the first Christian prince of Poland.

 After studying at Radom, at the age of nineteen, he entered the seminary at Warsaw run by the Missionaries of St. Vincent de Paul.
 He then studied at the Gregorian University in Rome and entered the Jesuit Accademia dei Nobili Ecclesiastici to prepare to work in the diplomatic corps of the Holy See.
 Ledóchowski was ordained priest on 13 July 1845.
 He earned two doctorates, in theology and civil and canon law.

 Diplomatic career

 Father Ledóchowski became domestic prelate of Pope Pius IX in 1846, and in 1847 auditor of the papal nunciature at Lisbon.
-In 1857 he became papal delegate in Bogota for an area that encompassed present-day Colombia, Venezuela, Ecuador, Peru and Bolivia.
-In 1861, he was named titular Archbishop of Thebes and papal nuncio at Brussels.
+In 1857 he became papal delegate in Bogotá for an area that encompassed present-day Colombia, Venezuela, Ecuador, Peru and Bolivia.
+In 1861, he was named titular archbishop of Thebes and papal nuncio at Brussels.